DistributedProofreaders/dproofreaders/SETUP/UNICODE.md

 Picker sets are optional and, if they are used, need not cover the entire set of codepoints in the character suite.

-The code currently ships with 4 character suites:
+The code currently ships with the following character suites:

 * Basic Latin - characters contained within ISO-8859-1 and CP-1252
 * Extended European Latin A - Esperanto, Welsh, Sami, Romanian, Hungarian